tholonia/iching_cli/book/intro/content/iching_intro.md

 <center><img src='../Images/zodgrid.png' style='width:100%'/></center>

-However, if we arrange them in a circle and color them to represent the *Negotiation*, *Definition*, *Contribute* elements, the tholonic and binary information becomes quite clear
+However, if we arrange them in a circle and color them to represent the *Negotiation*, *Definition*, *Contribute* elements, the tholonic and binary information becomes quite clear.

 <center><img src='../Images/numberwheel.png' style='width:50%'/></center>